-In Vidyesvara Samhita of Shiva Purana Chapters 6, 7 and 8, Nandikesvara talks about the journey of Devas to Kailash.
+In Vidyesvara Samhita of Shiva Purana Chapters 6, 7, and 8, Nandikesvara talks about the journey of Devas to Kailash.
 Devas are terrified by the use of the Pashupatastra weapon in the fight between Lord Brahma and Lord Vishnu.
-Nandikesvara also talks about How Lord Shiva manifested himself as a column of the fire in the battlefield and curse Brahma and Ketaki Flower.
+Nandikesvara also talks about How Lord Shiva manifested himself as a column of the fire on the battlefield and curse Brahma and Ketaki Flower.

 Battle Between Brahma and Vishnu

 Once, long ago, O foremost among Yogins, Vishnu was having his nap on his serpent-couch.
 He was surrounded by the goddess of fortune, Devi Lakshmi and his attendants.
 Brahma, the foremost among the Vedic scholars chanced to come there.
 He asked the lotus-eyed handsome Vishnu who was lying there.
 Who are you lying here like a haughty person even after seeing me?
 Get up, O dear, and see me who am your lord.
 I have come here.
 Expiatory rites are ordained for that spiteful wretch who behaves like a haughty fool at the visit of an honorable elderly person.